emiliofidalgo/bimos/README.md

 **Fast Image Mosaicing using Incremental Bags of Binary Words**
 Emilio Garcia-Fidalgo, Alberto Ortiz, Francisco Bonnin-Pascual and Joan P. Company
-IEEE International Conference on Robotics and Automation (ICRA)
+IEEE International Conference on Robotics and Automation (ICRA), pp. 1174-1180.
 Stockholm (Sweden), 2016

 <!--The paper can be downloaded from [here] (http://emiliofidalgo.github.io/static/papers/conf_ETFA_Garcia2014.pdf).
 If you use this software in an academic work, please cite: